Czech ministry proposes to scrap EU subsidy for PM's former firm

 Babis and his spokespersons were not immediately available for comment.

-Stork Nest, a conference center and a farm outside Prague, had undisclosed owners when it requested the subsidy.
-The funding, made under the EU’s program for poorer EU regions, was meant for small business and Babis’s Agrofert would not qualify.
+Stork Nest, a conference centre and a farm outside Prague, had undisclosed owners when it requested the subsidy.
+The funding, made under the EU’s programme for poorer EU regions, was meant for small business and Babis’s Agrofert would not qualify.
 It was however owned by Agrofert entities earlier and is now owned by Agrofert again.

 Babis has been charged with subsidy fraud in the case but won parliamentary immunity in the election.
 The lower house is expected to vote on lifting his immunity in the coming weeks.